New update for Wreath Across America with photos

 history of Shiloh Cemetery

 In 1855, Allen Osteen was granted 80 acres of land as payment by the US government for his military service in two tours of duty in the Second Seminole War.
 Osteen did not want the land and it was conveyed to William Yearty.
-When Yearty died in 1875, his widow, Caroline, buried him on their land, designating one acre as a cemetery which is the present location of Shiloh Cemetery's Ancestral area.
-On January 21, 1907, W. B. Ellis deeded a parcel of the original cemetery for burial of the dead with W. R. Hodges, J. M. Wright, William F. Ingram, Robert L. Smith as trustees.
-On October 21, 1920, another adjacent parcel of the original cemetery was deeded by W. R. Hodges for burial of the dead with Jesse Ford, and Charlie Miller, trustees.
-In 2003, the Trustees who held the deeds to the cemetery, conveyed them to Shiloh Cemetery Association, Inc., to combine with the surrounding nine acres of land donated by Etter T. Usher, making it the ten acre cemetery it is today.
+When Yearty died in 1875, his widow, Caroline, buried him on their land, designating a parcel as a cemetery which is included in the present location of Shiloh Cemetery's Ancestral area.
+On January 21, 1907, W. B. Ellis deeded an adjacent parcel for "burial of the dead," with W. R. Hodges, J. M. Wright, William F. Ingram, and Robert L. Smith as trustees.
+On October 21, 1920, another adjacent parcel was deeded as a burial ground by W. R. Hodges creating the original one acre Shiloh cemetery, which is now known as the Ancestral area of Shiloh cemetery.
+Mr. Hodges appointed Jesse Ford, and Charlie Miller as trustees.
+In 2003, the Trustees who held the deeds to the cemetery parcels, conveyed them to Shiloh Cemetery Association, Inc., to combine with the surrounding nine acres of land donated by Etter T. Usher, making it the ten acre cemetery it is today.
+Mr. Usher appointed Jerald Beckham, Faye Fenton, David King, Caren W. Smith and Mark W. Webster as trustees, established Shiloh Cemetery Association, Inc., and conveyed ownership of the cemetery to the Association to be managed and operated by the board of trustees..

 Powered by GoDaddy